Integrity Strengthens Retirement Planning Expertise with Acquisition of Stateline Senior Services

 With a strong commitment to his community, McCloskey has dedicated his career to helping seniors in the Northeast.
 He founded Stateline in 2000 to assist seniors transitioning to Medicare and is known for creating deep client relationships that help bring peace of mind about healthcare decisions.
 As clients increasingly have turned to McCloskey for retirement advice, Stateline has transitioned into managing their investment portfolios and helping them preserve assets.
 Today, Stateline assists clients with all aspects of retirement planning so they can enjoy their retirement years without fear of outliving their savings and investments.

 "Integrity's partner network continues to grow and by partnering with the McCloskey team we also grow in character," said Bryan W. Adams, Co-Founder and CEO of Integrity Marketing Group.
 "Bill cares deeply about his clients' financial and medical security during retirement.
-His firm will use the scope of Integrity's resources to meet even more American's needs.
+His firm will use the scope of Integrity's resources to meet even more Americans' needs.
 Integrity offers many tools to help a partner of this caliber scale and grow, from marketing and technology to collaboration with the best minds in the industry.
 I'm honored to partner with Bill and his team and I know that Stateline Senior Services will play a significant role in Integrity's current and future success."

 "We pride ourselves on providing the 'Stateline Experience,' which means caring for clients as if they were our own parents.
 Integrity brings that same code of ethics to its business," explained Bill McCloskey, President of Stateline Senior Services.
 "Ultimately, we share the same primary focus — to help more Americans.
 The retirement side of our business is growing rapidly and we need Integrity's platform of offerings to continue that growth.
 As an Integrity partner, we immediately gain access to resources, marketing support and technology that can help us achieve our objectives.
 This partnership will take our business to a much higher level than we ever imagined, and we're thrilled to join the Integrity family."

-The Integrity insurtech platform offers partners propriety technology to enhance existing processes and drive growth.
+The Integrity insurtech platform offers partners proprietary technology to enhance existing processes and drive growth.
 Stateline will utilize resources such as MedicareCENTER, data and analytics, product development and a team of marketing professionals available to partners through Integrity's world-class marketing and advertising firm.
 Integrity will also provide Stateline with administrative support through its shared services, which include IT, human resources, legal, compliance, accounting and the most up-to-date technology.

 Stateline employees will also receive meaningful company ownership through the Integrity Employee Ownership Plan.